lucky-blessed/simple_shell/README.md

 TASKS

 0. Betty would be proud:
-A beautiful code that passes the Betty checks.
+A well arranged code that passes the Betty checks.

 1. Simple shell 0.1:
 A UNIX command line interpreter.